what to ask your wedding photographer

-We carry both of these with a single policy from TCP Insurance.
+We carry both of these with a $2 million liability policy from TCP Insurance.

 It seems every wedding website has a popular list of “must-have” wedding photos with checkboxes for things like “bride walking down the aisle” or “first kiss,” as if photographers had time to be ticking off each item as they capture the day.